mehrnoush68/-childlessness-in-america/README.md

 -   `inputs/sketches` contains the original sketches used to plan the project and data analysis.
 -   `inputs/LLM` contains our ChatGPT history
 -   `outputs/data` contains the cleaned dataset that was constructed.
 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the
 -   `scripts` contains the R scripts used to simulate, download and clean data.

+## Data Extraction

+The raw data was downloaded from [GSS Data Explorer](https://gssdataexplorer.norc.org/trend) in .xlsx format and saved as .csv on a computer.

 ## Statement on LLM usage